Holder Shadowing on Finite Intervals: Introduction and Main Results

 The paper is organized as follows.

 In section \ref{secSG} we introduce the main technical tools of the proof: the notion of slow growth property of inhomogenious linear equation and recall the notion of exponential dichotomy.
-We state Theorem \ref{SubLinThm} which shows connection between them.
+We state Lemma \ref{lem1} and Theorem~\ref{SubLinThm} which are main steps of the proof and show that Theorem~\ref{thmMain} is their consequence.